reincas/Lanthanide/docs/internals.md

 The SLJ sub-space consists of all stretched SLJM states with M=J. The class `StateListSLJ` provides a list of `StateSLJ` objects representing individual states.
 The state object `StateSLJ` again acts as a dictionary with symmetry names as keys and symmetry objects as values.
 It is identical to a `StateSLJM` object without the `"Jz"` symmetry.
-The following sample code takes the SLJM states of Pr<sup>3+</sup> and prints long string representations of all states:
+The following sample code takes the SLJ states of Pr<sup>3+</sup> and prints long string representations of all states:

 ```